 In fact, leading energy economist Bruce Mountain has said: “The biggest single source of insecurity to the power system is a trip of a major coal thermal generator unit simply because they are so large – [it’s] not the wind or the sun, or people switching on their air-conditioners.”

-Below is an interactive timeline showing the list of coal power station failures in Victoria this summer (it’s up to 15).
+Below is an interactive timeline showing the list of coal power station failures in Victoria last summer.
 For the full national list see tai.org.au/gas-coal-watch

 Want more detail?
 Read our full media backgrounder >>